-Prior to approval of the continuance of the Advisory Agreement, the directors had requested from the Adviser, and received and evaluated, extensive materials.
-They reviewed the proposed continuance of the Advisory Agreement with the Adviser and with experienced counsel who are independent of the Adviser, who advised on the relevant legal standards.
-The directors also reviewed additional materials, including comparative analytical data prepared by the Senior Analyst for the Fund.
-The directors also discussed the proposed continuance in private sessions with counsel.
+Prior to their approval of the Amended Agreement, the Directors had requested from the Adviser, and received and evaluated, extensive materials.
+They reviewed the proposed Amended Agreement with the Adviser and with experienced counsel who are independent of the Adviser, who advised on the relevant legal standards.
+The Directors also reviewed additional materials, including comparative analytical data prepared by the Senior Analyst for the Fund.
+The Directors also discussed the proposed approvals in private sessions with counsel.